These crispy roasted parmesan potato wedges make a great side dish, and since they're baked, not fried, they're a healthier way to enjoy fries!

 - Drain the potatoes and pat them dry.

-- Mix together the salt, pepper, garlic, and parmesan.
+- In a small bowl, mix together the salt, pepper, garlic, and parmesan.

 - Spread the wedges onto a parchment paper-lined baking sheet.

-- Bake the wedges for 25-30 minutes until golden brown, flipping once during the baking process.
+- Bake the wedges for 25-30 minutes or until golden brown, flipping once during the baking process.

 - Top with fresh parsley and enjoy!